Australian Open: Navratilova blasts Peng Shuai T-shirt ban

 She then vanished from the public eye, triggering a wave of global concern among the international tennis community, fans and human rights groups over her whereabouts.

-She resurfaced weeks later, and in December in her first media interview following her reappearance, she denied making any accusations of sexual assault and claimed her social media post had faced "a lot of misunderstandings".
+She resurfaced weeks later, and in her first media interview in December following her reappearance, she denied making any accusations of sexual assault and claimed her social media post had faced "a lot of misunderstandings".